jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (3) If an organism has a conditional release approval, no further approvals are required for the conditional release of the organism on the same conditions.
 (4) If an organism has an approval for importation into containment, no further approvals are required for the importation into containment of the organism.
 (5) The restriction on the importation of a new organism does not apply to biological material of the organism that cannot, without human intervention, be used to reproduce the organism.
-(6) No person may do any of the things specified in subsection (1)﻿(a) or (b) in relation to any hazardous substance or new organism that is the subject of an innovative agricultural compound application or an innovative medicine application unless the person has applied for and been granted an approval to do that thing.
+(6) No person may do any of the things specified in subsection (1)﻿(a) or (b) in relation to any hazardous substance or new organism that is or has been the subject of an innovative TNP application or an innovative medicine application unless the person has applied for and been granted an approval to do that thing.
-(7) Subsection (6) ceases to apply in respect of a hazardous substance or new organism on the date that section 55(3) to (4B) ceases to apply either to the Authority or to any information held by the Authority in relation to the hazardous substance or new organism concerned.
+(7) Subsection (6) ceases to apply in respect of a hazardous substance or new organism on the date that section 55(3) or (4) ceases to apply to the Authority.
-(8) In this section,—
+(8)
-  - **innovative agricultural compound application** has the same meaning as in section 72 of the Agricultural Compounds and Veterinary Medicines Act 1997
-  - **innovative medicine application** has the same meaning as in section 23A of the Medicines Act 1981.

 ### 25A Prohibition of import, manufacture, or use of persistent organic pollutants
 (1) No persistent organic pollutant is to be imported or manufactured, and no approval is to be issued to import or manufacture a persistent organic pollutant, except as provided by—